SIEGEL+GALE • SUMMER 2024

 More specifically, VOiA’s core values are communicated immediately upon entering the website.

-Immersing through full-width screen and gateway visuals.
+Immersing through full-width screen and gateway visuals

-Exciting by introducing unexpected interactive elements.
+Exciting by introducing unexpected interactive elements

 Respecting by honoring the culture the flavor hails from.

-Flavor origin stories
+Flavor origin stories to ground VOiA products in education

 Nationwide shipping